chambln/kakoune-readline/README.md

 I chose not to include mappings for `<c-p>` and `<c-n>` since they are used for completion by default.
 If you want to use tab for completion instead, you can use the mappings below.
-Use `<a-tab>` to insert a literal tab character.
+This plugin provides `<a-tab>` to insert a literal tab character, as in Readline.

     map global insert <tab> <c-n>
     map global insert <s-tab> <c-p>